EvolOsEIP/mobileApp/mobile_app/BTP.md

   - User can view and update personal information.
   - Changes are saved.
   - The user's progression level is update based on completed modules (e.g if you complete a courses you'll see the 'xp' of the progression level increase).
-  - preferences can be seen by clicking on "settings" but cannot be changed yet.
+  - Preferences can be seen by clicking on "settings" but cannot be changed yet.

 ### **Scenario 5: Authentication**